chukwuk/chukwuk.github.io/_blogs/Identification_of_threads_in_a_warp/index.md

 ---
 ## Introduction

 A CUDA warp is a group of 32 threads that executes the same instruction.
 Understanding how threads are grouped in a warp is important for warp tiling used in optimizing matrix mutiplication, which is a common computation in deep learning.
 In this technical blog, I will discuss how the 32 threads are grouped as a warp.
 This blog discussed grouping of threads in a warp.
 In this technical blog, I will be microbenchmarking NVIDIA RTX 5070 to identify the grouping of threads in a warp.
-This [paper](https://www.stuffedcow.net/files/gpuarch-ispass2010.pdf) has moreinformation about GPU microbenchmarking.
+This [paper](https://www.stuffedcow.net/files/gpuarch-ispass2010.pdf) has more information about GPU microbenchmarking.

 ## Warp in ID block